melonpocky/melonpocky.github.io/_cradreu/Week2.md

 #  - /about.html
 ---
 To get my feet wet on the work entailed in the project, I was assigned a file to analyze the degree distribution amongst collaborators.
 From there, I would plot my graph and distributions.
+Link to the Graph Analysis presentation is here: <a href="melonpocky.github.io/files/Graph Analysis.pdf" target="_blank">PDF.</a>